Know the Rules before Bringing a Car to Campus

 "Student – any person enrolled full-time in a school, college or university, but not including any fully registered medical practitioner or any person enrolled in a school, college or university for the purpose of pursuing advanced or post graduate studies or on the job training under any fellowship program, or receiving compensation beyond the actual tuition costs of such schooling.
 In doubtful cases, the registrar may determine whether or not this definition applies."

-- Then, send an email to firstname.lastname@example.org requesting Economy Westgate Parking
+- Then, send an email to firstname.lastname@example.org requesting Economy Westgate Parking.

 The Occasional/Evening parking permit is intended to meet the needs of students who normally use other means of commuting.
+Learn more about obtaining and using an Occasional and Evening parking permit.

-Undergraduate Housing Office, W59-200, firstname.lastname@example.orgMIT Graduate students
+Undergraduate Housing Office, W59-200, firstname.lastname@example.orgMIT graduate students

-Sandy Lugo, Graduate Housing Office, W59-200, email@example.comGraduate resident tutors and graduate resident coordinators
+Graduate Housing Office, W59-200, email@example.comGraduate resident tutors and graduate resident coordinators